AviatrixSystems/Docs/HowTos/SAML_Integration_AWS_SSO_IDP.rst

 .. _awssso_idp_metadata:

-Retrieve AWS SSO IDP metadata
+Retrieve AWS SSO IdP metadata
 #############################

-Copy the **AWS SSO IDP metadata file** URL.
+Copy the **AWS SSO IdP metadata file** URL.
 This URL will be provided to the Aviatrix SP endpoint later on.

    |imageCopyURL|